Circle of Petit

 The Middle East 1865

 A special note should be made of the family’s biggest trip, to the Middle East in 1864-5, which has caused worst confusion.

-Certainly Emma, his wife Louisa, and at least one other accompanied him, maybe more.
+Certainly Emma, possibly his wife Louisa, and at least two sisters accompanied him, maybe more.

 They spent nearly 5 months, until end April or early May, in Egypt, the most leisurely trip Petit ever made, and then appeared to race through Syria (including Jerusalem), Turkey/Greece and Italy in 2 months, at Petit’s more typical pace.
 It is quite likely that this second part was just him and Emma and the rest returned separately.

 Louisa painted birds, and copied some carvings from the ruins.
 Emma did numerous pictures in Egypt and Syria.
 These generally have a stenciled number in blue (1864-5) or red (1865) on the back.
 Petits have a typograph label either Egypt 1, Egypt 2, or Syria.
-The ‘other’ person, possibly Elizabeth, possibly Amelia, used an uncoloured stencil to number their pictures.
+The ‘other’ person, probably Elizabeth, possibly Amelia or Susanna, used an uncoloured stencil to number their pictures.
 Although Petit therefore completed about 300 pictures during this voyage, many were raided by the family and not many have survived.
 By contrast there were probably the same number of other similar pictures by Emma and Elizabeth/Amelia.
-Most Middle East ‘Petits’ that were sent to auction in the early part of this century appear to be Emma’s.
+Most Middle East ‘Petits’ that were sent to auction in the early part of this century appear to be circle pictures